jan-bogaerts/mark/src/markdownCode.md

 - the build-stack service is used during the build process to make certain that there are no circular references in the process.
 This occurs when a transformer depends on the result of another transformer that (eventually) again relies on the result of the first transformer, which can't be rendered yet.
 - fields:
   - running = {} : a dictionary that keeps track of the textframe - transformer pairs that are currently running.
 Key calculation for the dict = transformer.name + textframe.key
+  - state = `normal`.
+A transformer can set this to `validating` when it wants to block calls to the llms when rebuilding the message to check if the input has changed (and the cached result has become out of date).
 - functions:
   - tryRegister(transformer, fragment):
     ```python